pydatadelhi/PyData_Mobile_App/README.md

 1. Install buildozer: pip install buildozer
 2. Edit the buildozer.spec to specify if you have android ndk and sdk, if not they will be automatically be downloaded by the next step.
-3. Connect your mobile, enable usb debugging, Then goto BlockchainDevs
+3. Connect your mobile, enable usb debugging, Then goto PyDataDelhi